Things to Do in Greymouth for Couples

 3. Admire the Glittering Glowworms on a Cave Tour

 Admittedly, scrambling through the streams and caves with your fun and knowledgeable local guide isn’t the romantic part of this authentic cave tour with Glow-worm Cave Tour, but once you’re under a galaxy of glittering glowworms in a remote cave, you’ll realise that you’re somewhere pretty special.
 Get off the beaten track and see glowworms in New Zealand in a place that not many tourists get to see.
 The tour lasts approximately three hours and also includes gold panning!
+Find out more about this tour on Viator and Tripadvisor.

 Location: 8 Whall Street, Greymouth